 Fishing with a float also gives you the opportunity to fish with other hot chub baits than merely bread, baits that you could normally only be fishing on the bottom, but never close to the surface.
 A prawn or a snail under the float can be an absolute killer for cranky chub, as the current slowly spreads the bait’s scent around it.

 Yet another advantage of float fishing for chub is that a float can get your hookbait to places that a free-lined bread on the surface just wouldn’t be able to reach.

 Trotting your bait a very long distance downstream is a good example here.
-In such a case, you would either loose control of your surface bait, or the bread would simply slip off your hook.
-Maybe you cannot steer the bread away from faster currents, obstacles or back waters.
-Or perhaps, you just tug at the line too hard to change your bait’s direction, which would then result in loosing it.
+In such a case, you would either lose control of your surface bait, or the bread would simply slip off your hook.
+Maybe you cannot steer the bread away from faster currents, obstacles or backwaters.
+Or perhaps, you just tug at the line too hard to change your bait’s direction, which would then result in losing it.

 A float will sort of shock-absorb those tugs and directional adjustments, leaving your bait on the hook the entire time, as there would simply be no direct impact on the hookbait itself.

 All you need to float fish for chub just below the surface is the following:

 - once again, a rather long hooklink of 30-50 inches